A Stare

 My shame and guilt gets projected onto “others” faults or shortcomings.
 My fear of not being “good enough” in the eyes of the One who glares into my soul causes me to turn away to the mercy that awaits.
 And therefore my pride makes me believe that I don’t need a “something” or “someone” to tell me how to live my own life.
 And it is here that I am enslaved to my own ego and narrow understanding of truth.

 The daily stare of Jesus forces a response.
-A response rooted in my free-will.
+A response rooted in my free will, and maybe, in the end, it is all grace.

 “It will do us good, today, to enter into our hearts and look at Jesus.
 To say to him, ‘Lord, look, there are good things, but there are also things that are not good.
 Jesus, do You trust in me?
 I am a sinner.’ … Jesus is not afraid of this. … However, he who drifts away, who had a dual face; who lets himself be seen to be good to cover the hidden sin. … When we enter into our heart, we find many things that are not good, just as Jesus found in the temple the dirty affairs of trade. … We can continue our dialogue with Jesus: ‘Jesus, do You trust in me? … So, I will open the door to You, and You can cleanse my soul.”